How Do I Wean from Supplementing my Breastfed Baby?

 What if I am unable to wean from supplementing my baby?

-It is incredibly important for any parent needing to provide long-term supplementation to understand that EVERY drop of breastmilk you produce for your child is valuable.
+It is incredibly important for any parent needing to provide long-term supplementation to understand that EVERY drop of milk you produce for your child is valuable.
 You are creating a perfect food for your child, as well as providing amazing immunity-boosting benefits that only YOU can create.
 Your milk was meant for your baby and breastfeeding does not have to be all or nothing.
-While it can feel absolutely heartbreaking to hear that exclusive breastfeeding may not be a possibility, I’d like to share a beautifully written breastfeeding memoir on our website.
+While it can feel absolutely heartbreaking to hear that exclusive breastfeeding may not be a possibility, I’d like to share a beautifully written memoir on our website.
 The author, Aran, brilliantly coins a new term, ‘Inclusive breastfeeding’, which helps put all of this breastfeeding and supplementation into perspective.